-The boys can expect to sing songs, perform skits, hike as well as other fun stations of learning.
+The Scouts can expect to sing songs, perform skits, hike as well as other fun stations of learning.
 Dens will have most of the day to themselves for Den Leaders to teach skills, work on advancement requirements and have fun.
 The Pack will come together for a group dinner and campfire, and the Scouts participate in retiring American Flags.

-We pick a Saturday morning in early December to clean up the billion or so leaves on the grounds of Crofton Elementary School, and around the same time we help our sponsoring organization, Prince of Peace Church, do the same.
-We are typically done by noon, and refreshments (hot chocolate and some type of pastry) are usually the highlight for the boys.
+We pick a Saturday morning in mid November to clean up the billion or so leaves on the grounds of our sponsoring organizing, Prince of Peace Church, and around the same time we help Crofton Elementary School, do the same.
+We are done by ten, and then the scouts get to join in the fun of the Winter Festival.

 Cub Scouts rely on dedicated volunteers to promote its mission of preparing young people to make ethical and moral choices over their lifetime by instilling in them the values of the Scout Oath and Scout Law.
-Today, nearly 1.2 million adults provide leadership and mentoring to Cub Scouts, Boy Scouts, and Venturers.
+Today, nearly 1.2 million adults provide leadership and mentoring to Cub Scouts, Scouts, and Venturers.

 Through the dedication of these many volunteers, the Boy Scouts of America remains the foremost youth program of character development and values-based leadership training in America.
 To these volunteers we would like to say thank you for your dedication to Scouting.
-And, to adults who are not currently Scout volunteers, we invite you to become a volunteer and share in the positive experiences of the Scouting programs.
+To the adults who are not currently Scout volunteers, we invite you to become a volunteer and share in the positive experiences of the Scouting programs.

 Pack Picnic and Raingutter Regatta

 In August the Pack hosts the mother of all boat races called the “Raingutter Regatta.”
-The event is held at the Volunteer Fire Department or at Crofton Park.
+The event is held at the one of the local Crofton parks.
 The scouts get a chance to build their own 6″ sail boats, and go head to head blowing them down 10′ rain gutters to decide the victor.
 Lots of fun, lots of hot air, and a little bit of splashing!
 The Pack comes together for games, food, and fellowship during the event.
 We take this time to welcome in all new scouts and get to know the parents and introduce them to the cub scout program.